-This call aims to fund a comprehensive suite of projects that deliver energy savings to communities, including public buildings, homes and businesses.
-All projects applying for funding should be community oriented, include a cross-sectoral approach and demonstrate an ability to sustainably finance the proposed project.
-The priority for all projects should be the delivery of homes to B2 with heat pumps.
+This call aims to fund a comprehensive suite of projects that deliver energy savings to communities, including public buildings, homes, and businesses.
+All projects applying for funding should be community-oriented, include a cross-sectoral approach and demonstrate an ability to sustainably finance the proposed project.
+The priority for all projects should be the delivery of home energy upgrades to B2.

 A partnership approach is essential for successful application.
-Interested parties should seek partnership from organisations that fall into the Eligible categories.
+Interested parties should seek partnerships from organisations that fall into the Eligible categories.
 Innovative and pioneering partnerships for delivery between sectors, such as collaborations between public and private sectors, residential and non-residential sectors, commercial and not-for-profit organisations, financing entities and energy suppliers, are of particular interest.
 Projects that are part of a larger energy efficiency project or engage with other SEAI programmes are welcome.

-Projects should include an SEC in their application in order to score well.
+Projects should include an SEC in their application to score well.
 Where an SEC is included, some works are required to be completed in the county where the SEC is based to enable learning benefits for the SECs and efficiencies in delivery.
-Exceptions may be made where an organisation has a number of facilities in multiple counties.
+We will be looking to evolve this requirement to where the energy upgrade projects are happening within the SEC boundary and developing from the EMP.
+Exceptions may be made where an organisation has several facilities in multiple counties.